joaochioda/gold-mining/README.md

 ## Frontend - Next.js 15, Tailwind CSS v4

 ## Infos
-- To access the project, you need to connect to the[BSC Testnet](https://medium.com/spartanprotocol/how-to-connect-metamask-to-bsc-testnet-7d89c111ab2)
+- To access the project, you need to connect to the [BSC Testnet](https://medium.com/spartanprotocol/how-to-connect-metamask-to-bsc-testnet-7d89c111ab2)
 - The first worker ($1) is free.
 - You need to have BNB (Testnet) in your wallet to make transactions.